 Domaine de Manville

 Saint-Tropez is known for its glitz and glamour, so go there for that but stay at La Réserve Ramatuelle hotel to escape the excesses of the resort made famous by Brigitte Bardot.
-Just outside the centre of town with breath taking views over the Mediterranean, the spa looks out over the sea, has indoor and outdoor pools, steam and fitness room and 11 treatment rooms offering everything from anti-ageing and better-ageing treatments using Crème de la Mer products to figure shaping for that St Tropez look.
+Just outside the center of town with breathtaking views over the Mediterranean, the spa looks out over the sea, has indoor and outdoor pools, steam and fitness room and 11 treatment rooms offering everything from anti-aging and better-aging treatments using Crème de la Mer products to figure shaping for that St Tropez look.

 South of Limoux in the area known as the Pays de Couiza this is not an upscale resort but a small thermal town.
 It’s a pretty, rural Languedoc village high on charm and featuring medieval and Roman architecture.
 Situated about a half-hour from Carcassonne and in the heart of Cathar country, the village has a bakery, lovely 17th- and 18th-century houses and the delightful Hostellerie de l’Évêche, a hotel in the former bishop’s palace.
 The thermal spa itself features dips in the thermal spa waters, a sauna, hydro-massage bath and massages, all at rock-bottom prices.